Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Conclusion

 \section{Conclusion}

-We have demonstrated in a phantom how a doubled element size (i.e. around 3 \(\lambda\)) can allow for twice the FOV in 2D matrix arrays with no increase to the element count.
-The resulting loss in resolution from increased element size can be mitigated by advanced beamformers, making large elements more viable.
-The best beamformer we observed for maintaining resolution was NSI for both simulations and phantom experiments, and it was the most computationally efficient of the advanced beamformers.
-However, NSI also reduced speckle and contrast metrics.
-Our approach to array design can allow for larger 2D matrix arrays with an increased FOV with no added electronics.
-Such an improvement can make 3D ultrasound more viable and useful for clinics without increasing the cost or complexity of 3D ultrasound systems.
+We have demonstrated how an increased element size, up to 6 \(\lambda\), can allow for twice the FOV in both directions for 2D matrix arrays with reduced element count.
+The resulting degradation in resolution from increased element size can be mitigated by advanced beamformers such as DCF or NSI, making large elements more viable.
+However, both these beamformers also reduced speckle and contrast metrics.
+Further improvement could be made using adaptive tuning methods.
+The increased FOV we demonstrate can make 3D ultrasound more viable and useful for clinics without increasing the cost or complexity of 3D ultrasound systems.